 The exact definition and utility of bankroll management is going to vary from game to game.
 For a cash game player, an ideal bankroll is going to be different than that of a tournament player.
-You will be using different metrics to gauge how much money is needed; the variance is going to be different, and so on and so forth.
+You'll be using different metrics to gauge how much money is needed; the variance is going to be different, and so on and so forth.
 Lumping all bankroll management strategies into one group is never going to be a logical plan.
 You need to not only understand bankroll management, but you also need to be able to cater to your own needs.
 What works for one player might not work for another, so you need to be willing to adapt to the safest plan possible.

 Bankroll Management for Cash Game Players